FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Color=Clicking this opens a menu that allows you to change the colour or texture of the chess board.
 This button appears on the top bar in a game page.

 Rating range=Below this is a slider that lets you choose the accepted player ratings.
 The sentence appears in the "Create a game" (http://lichess.org/setup/hook) and "Filter games" menus.
-Please do NOT translate "rating" to "Elo", because lichess has been using the superior Glicko rating system since late 2013.
+Please do NOT translate "rating" to "Elo", because lichess has been using the superior Glicko-2 rating system since late 2013.

 Give %s seconds=%s here is the number of seconds, usually 15.
 This is the title text (the text you see when you hover the mouse over) of the "+" button that appears next to players' names in timed matches.
 Clicking it adds "%s" seconds to the player's clock.